 > click <

-I’ve been doing this since I was a young teenager in the mid 1970s, so I’ve got a practiced method, aesthetic, and philosophy.
+I’ve been doing this since I was a young teenager in the mid 1970s, so I’ve got a practiced aesthetic, philosophy, and method.

-Aesthetically, I work a style with purposeful limits.
-In short: I draw on mid-20th century photojournalism for my visual signature: depict people not things, engaged in natural, un-posed moments; tell a visual story; and present it in simple black-and-white.
+I work a style with purposeful limits.
+In short: I draw on mid-20th century photojournalism for my visual signature; I depict un-posed moments; tell a visual story; and present it in simple black-and-white.

 I shoot horizontally, with a wide-angle lens, up-close, and in black-and-white.